Music Multi-Year Operating

 - have been in operation for at least four years

-- have received Annual Operating funding through TAC’s Music program for at least the two years prior to the application
+- have received Annual Operating funding through TAC’s Music program for at least the two past years.

 - have a demonstrated record of regular, ongoing programming